pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 - Support TiDB-specific Multi-Schema Change like `ADD TIFLASH REPLICA`, `ADD PARTITION`, `ALTER PARTITION`, etc.
 - Resolve the 'schema is changed' error when DDL and DML are executed concurrently.
 - Be 100% compatible with MySQL.
-MySQL may reorder the execution of schema changes, which makes the behavior counter-intuitive.
+MySQL may reorder the execution of schema changes, which makes the behavior counter-intuitive sometimes.

 ## Proposal